ztomasze/sdnd/Characters/Ancestries/ancestry.md

 Most ancestries have one or two primary [[abilities|ability]] scores.

-* You must have at least a 9 in any primary ability scores to take this ancestry.
+* You must have at least a 9 in the listed primary ability scores to take this ancestry.
 * If you do not meet this requirement, you may still take this ancestry, but you must then apply a -1 penalty to your highest ability score and +1 to the deficient primary ability score.

 ### size